 Since 2011, the AIBC has been engaged in a comprehensive bylaw review process to address both substantive bylaw subject matter areas and more routine amendments.
 In February 2018, the Bylaw Review Committee (BRC), supported by AIBC Council, introduced a suite of ‘administrative’ bylaws.

 The suite is organized into four topic areas: Firms; Admission/Registration; Fees and Fines; and Chapters.
-The proposed amendments are relatively minor in nature.
+The proposed amendments were relatively minor in nature.
 An overview of each topic, including a PDF of the bylaw amendments and supporting rationales, can be found below:

-- Firms: Amendments proposed for architectural firm bylaws relate primarily to simplifying the information requirements for firms while bolstering the importance of such information in the regulation of the profession, including the annual firm update.
-A revised bylaw is proposed to specific corporate firm requirements in the Act, including shareholders expectations.
+- Firms: Amendments proposed for architectural firm bylaws related primarily to simplifying the information requirements for firms while bolstering the importance of such information in the regulation of the profession, including the annual firm update.
+A revised bylaw was proposed to specific corporate firm requirements in the Act, including shareholders expectations.

-- Admission/Registration: Minor wordsmithing to the architect’s declaration or ‘oath’ is proposed, with a suggestion that council consider a fuller review of the currency and content of that declaration.
-No changes to honorary membership or the architect’s “title” bylaws are proposed.
-There are two new proposed bylaws in this category to supplement the key sections in the Architects Act related to admission to the profession through internship or alternative qualifications.
-These bylaws would require council to formally consolidate, in a set of council rules, registration criteria found in the Act such as “good moral character,” “good professional conduct” and approving architectural training in other jurisdictions.
-The goal is to ensure a higher level of transparency and consistency in relation to registration requirement for architects.
+- Admission/Registration: Minor wordsmithing to the architect’s declaration or ‘oath’ was proposed, with a suggestion that council consider a fuller review of the currency and content of that declaration.
+No changes to honorary membership or the architect’s “title” bylaws was proposed.
+There were two new proposed bylaws in this category to supplement the key sections in the Architects Act related to admission to the profession through internship or alternative qualifications.
+These bylaws require council to formally consolidate, in a set of council rules, registration criteria found in the Act such as “good moral character,” “good professional conduct” and approving architectural training in other jurisdictions.
+The goal was to ensure a higher level of transparency and consistency in relation to registration requirement for architects.

-- Fees and Fines: A single fees and fines bylaw would be established and updated to ensure the full scope of institute ‘charges’ is given clearer bylaw authority.
+- Fees and Fines: A single fees and fines bylaw was established and updated to ensure the full scope of institute ‘charges’ is given clearer bylaw authority.

-- Chapters: The Chapters bylaw recommendations largely mirror the Bylaw Review Committee (BRC) recommendations from 2012, and would see the ‘administrative’ of AIBC chapters moved to council rules for greater flexibility and oversight.
+- Chapters: The Chapters bylaw recommendations largely mirrored the Bylaw Review Committee (BRC) recommendations from 2012, and saw the administration of AIBC chapters moved to council rules for greater flexibility and oversight.

 For more information about the AIBC Bylaw Review Process, please visit the bylaw review webpage.